 Teaching, in the context of academic duties, involves full responsibility for the development, delivery, evaluation and grade reporting of an approved course.
 Administrative and support staff performing such duties during the course of their normal working hours should hold a second and separate academic appointment in the classification of Course Lecturer.
-In such instances, the staff member's appointment shall be divided between the administrative and support appointment and the academic appointment, on a prorata basis consistent with the proportion of time spent on academic and non-academic duties.
-Salaries apportioned to the non-academic and academic appointments should be pro-rated, and based respectively on the staff member's equivalent full-time salary as a non-academic and on current rates for Course Lecturers performing equivalent duties.
-If and when such teaching duties are discontinued the academic appointment shall be discontinued and the staff members salary shall revert to 100% non-academic at the appropriate rate.
+In such instances, the staff member's appointment shall be divided between the administrative and support appointment and the academic appointment, on a pro-rata basis consistent with the proportion of time spent on academic and administrative duties.
+Salaries apportioned to the administrative and academic appointments should be pro-rated, and based respectively on the staff member's equivalent full-time salary as an administrator and on current rates for Course Lecturers performing equivalent duties.
+If and when such teaching duties are discontinued the academic appointment shall be discontinued and the staff members salary shall revert to 100% administrator at the appropriate rate.

 Administrators and support staff who perform such duties in addition to their normal duties must hold a second and separate academic appointment as Course Lecturer, and must be reimbursed in addition to their regular salary.

 It shall be the responsibility of the Dean of the Faculty to ensure that individuals appointed to such positions possess the necessary expertise to carry out their duties in a manner consistent with the University's expectations in the area of teaching.

 Administrative and support staff engaged in teaching shall be considered tenure-track/tenured non-academic staff for purposes of benefits, job security, etc.